RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 .. [#] Anyone but B -- remember that you can't use a Joker to avoid picking up.

-Butting In
+Butting-In
 ----------

 Uncle Baiting is always played with at least two packs of cards, which means that there are duplicates of all cards (e.g. two Queens of Hearts).
-When a card is played and you have an identical one in your hand, you may always play it --- this is known as *Butting In*.
+When a card is played and you have an identical one in your hand, you may always play it --- this is known as *Butting-In*.
 If you do play an identical card (e.g. a 3 of Spades on another 3 of Spades), it is always considered a butt-in.
 Following a butt-in, play proceeds as if you'd been the original player of the card, and the butt-in does **not** count as a separate play (an important point when considering 6s and 9s).
 If you have two identical cards in your hand you may usually butt-in on yourself (see also the end of this section), but you must play the two cards separately rather than putting them down together.

-The original card is not cancelled by the butting in; for example if you butt-in on a King, play continues in the initial direction (it's reversed twice).
-Butting-in changes the order of play so it may appear that the first card is ignored; for example after an 8 is butted-in on, play continues by skipping a hand after the butter in.
+The original card is not cancelled by the butting-in; for example if you butt-in on a King, play continues in the initial direction (it's reversed twice).
+Butting-in changes the order of play so it may appear that the first card is ignored; for example after an 8 is butted-in on, play continues by skipping a hand after the butter-in.
 Butting-in on an Ace or 2 leads to extra cards being picked up, but not by the original victim.
 For example, as soon as an Ace is played the next hand starts to pick up four cards; when the butted-in Ace is played the player after the butter-in must pick up the remainder of the initial four cards, and also four cards for the second Ace; the butter-in is required to say "Sorry" as usual.
 You may choose to butt-in at any time before the player following the original picker-upper plays.
-Butting in with a 2 is similar; the balance of cards being picked up by the initial victim is transferred to the player after the butter-in, along with an extra two for the butted-in 2.
+Butting-in with a 2 is similar; the balance of cards being picked up by the initial victim is transferred to the player after the butter-in, along with an extra two for the butted-in 2.

-When butting-in on a Jack, you may play either a Jack of the face-value or nominated suit.
-For example, after a Jack of Hearts announced as *Spades* you may butt-in with either a Jack of Hearts or a Jack of Spades.

-Butting in in Queens mode is always considered to be a play from the trailing hand (i.e. you don't get to play a second card).
-As previously mentioned, if a card can be a butt-in it is, so if, on their trailing hand, the person behind you played a 3 of spades, and you play another, you do not get to play a second card afterwards.

-If C has gone out on an Ace or a 2, and B butts in, then it is counted as the same turn, and C is required to pick up the cards that would be normally required: :math:`A_C A_B \Pi_C` or :math:`2_C 2_B \Pi_C`.
+If :math:`C` has gone out on an Ace or a 2, and :math:`B` butts-in, then it is counted as the same turn, and :math:`C` is required to pick up the cards that would be normally required: :math:`A_C A_B \Pi_C` or :math:`2_C 2_B \Pi_C`.
 Likewise, jokers still apply - for example: :math:`A_C A_A J^k Pickup_C` or :math:`2_C 2_A Pickup_C`.